Photo of the art installation on glass exterior windows at Chavis Community Center

 Artist Statement

-Jazsalyn’s A(spora) reinterprets Afro Atlantic history through augmented scends of the Gullah Geechee Corridor- a region of cultural significance to West African descendants, recognized as a National Heritage area, stretching along the costal plains from North Carolina to Florida.
+Jazsalyn’s A(spora) reinterprets Afro-Atlantic history through augmented scenes of the Gullah Geechee Corridor- a region of cultural significance to West African descendants, recognized as a National Heritage area, stretching along the costal plains from North Carolina to Florida.
 The digital landscape of A(spora) renders microscopic imagery of Indigenous African plant species, such as indigo (indigofera tinctoria) and okra (abelmoschus caillei), to transform the corridor through collage, artificial intelligence, and 3D simulation technologies.
 Each visual scene considers the significance of ancestral agricultural knowledge to contemporary industrial practices.
 A(spora) references the root term ‘spore’ within ‘diaspora’ to embrace the regenerative capacity of various life forms, knowledge systems, and African cultural practices that flourish in new environments despite displacement.
 Experienced as an interactive digital installation, A(spora) invites viewers to navigate its digital landscape.

 The artwork is on view on the windows of the Chavis Commmunity Center.